 |250-Coin Box – D||$289.75|

-‘P’ indicates the coin’s were struck at the Philadelphia Mint with a ‘D’ indicating the Denver Mint.
+These are the same prices as last year’s Native American dollar in rolls, bags and boxes.
+‘P’ indicates the coins were struck at the Philadelphia Mint with a ‘D’ indicative of production at the Denver Mint.

-2021 Native American $1 Coins may be ordered directly from the U.S. Mint by visiting its online catalog page for Native American dollars.
+2022 Native American $1 Coins are available from the U.S. Mint by visiting its online catalog page for Native American dollars.
 No mintage, product or household limits are in place.

 Past Native American $1 Coins and Mintages

-Authorized under under Public Law 110-82, previous dollars focused on the following themes:
+Authorized under Public Law 110-82, previous dollars focused on the following themes:

 - 2009 – Three Sisters Agriculture